sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 MyClass.myStaticMethod(); // Output: "This is a static method"
 ```

-### 218. How to implement inheritance in Constructor functions, ES6 classes and Object.create ?
+### Question 218.
+How to implement inheritance in Constructor functions, ES6 classes and Object.create ?

 Inheritance can be implemented in JavaScript using constructor functions, ES6 classes, and Object.create in the following ways: